German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 Cheese

-Chemicals cough
+Chemicals that make you cough

 Chicken with bleach bath